Pterostylis hildae: Taxonomy and naming

 Pterostylis hildae was first described in 1937 by William Nicholls and the description was published in The Victorian Naturalist from a specimen collected on Tamborine Mountain.
 The specific epithet (hildae) honours Hilda Geissmann for her contributions to nature study in Queensland.

 Distribution and habitat

-The rainforest greenhood is widespread and common in wet forest and rainforest between the Atherton Tableland in Queensland and Wollongong in New South Wales.
+Rainforest greenhood is widespread and common in wet forest and rainforest between the Atherton Tableland in Queensland and Wollongong in New South Wales.